Gustavomurta/Arduino_Mega_Programmer/EPROM_Reader_27C1024/SW_project/Serial_Reader_Golang/README.md

 This program captures bytes read from EPROM, dumps bytes to the console, and saves a file in binary format.

-You must change the Arduino COM port of your PC in the GO program.
+You must change the Arduino COM port of your PC in the GO program (Windows 10).

 Original 87F4794 EPROM BIN file (IBM PS/2 BIOS)- https://www.ardent-tool.com/firmware/system.html

 go version go1.21.3 windows/amd64  - https://go.dev/doc/install

-To compile the go program (Windows 10):
+To compile the go program:

 * go mod init main.go
 * go mod tidy